geonetwork/geonetwork-ui/docs/guide/search-fields.md

 > Field id: `changeDate`

 This field targets the date at which a record was last updated.
 Both the start and end of the range are inclusive, and either bound can be left unset.

+### Spatial extent

+> Field id: `spatialExtent`

+This field targets the spatial extent of a record, restricting results to those whose extent intersects a given bounding box.
+The value is a bounding box expressed as `minX,minY,maxX,maxY` (e.g. `?spatialExtent=-5.0,42.0,8.0,51.0`).